-Backflow is a reversal in water or sewage direction caused by a reversal in water pressure.
+A backflow is a reversal in water or sewage direction caused by a reversal in water pressure.
 Contamination can occur from both water and sewerage back-ups, and can originate on your property and from the water supply adjacent to your property.
+Our team of emergency plumbers offer reliable backflow testing, inspections, and prevention services for homes in Connecticut and Massachusetts.
+If you notice an issue with your water or plumbing system, book an appointment with our team to receive assistance.

 How Backflow Occurs